-The main data source for this article is an updated version of the data introduced by Heinö (2016), who uses scientific literature examining the European party system and the Chapel Hill Expert Survey to separate right- and left-wing populist parties.
-The data set includes vote shares for 267 parties in 33 countries (the 28 E.U. countries plus Iceland, Norway, Switzerland, Serbia, and Montenegro) from 1980 until 2020.
-The data set allows parties to switch between being populist and being nonpopulist depending on, for example, changes in party leadership.
+The main data source for this paper is an updated version of the data introduced by Heinö (2016), who uses scientific literature examining the European party system and the Chapel Hill Expert Survey to separate right- and left-wing populist parties.
+The dataset includes vote shares for 267 parties in 33 countries (the 28 EU countries plus Iceland, Norway, Switzerland, Serbia and Montenegro) from 1980 until 2020.
+The dataset allows parties to switch between being populist and being nonpopulist depending on, e.g., changes in party leadership.
 For example, Hungary's Fidesz is classified as populist for the period starting in 2002 but not for years before that.
 Countries are included in the index when they are free according to the Freedom House index.
-Hence, with the collapse of the Soviet Union, most post-communist
+Hence, with the collapse of the Soviet Union, most post-communist countries are included since 1990, Serbia since 2000 and Croatia since 2001.
+Figure 2 in the appendix plots the time series data for each country.